MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![SyncFloat Module](/images/tutorials/basicmechanics/BM_11.png "SyncFloat Module")

-We will be synchronizing the *startSlice* fields of our viewers, to be able to directly compare the effect our processing module has on the slices:
+We will be synchronizing the *startSlice* fields of our viewers to be able to directly compare the effect our processing module has on the slices:
 Right-click the viewer `View2D` to open its context menu and select {{< menuitem "Show Window" "Automatic Panel" >}}.

 ![Automatic Panel View2D](/images/tutorials/basicmechanics/BM_12.png "Automatic Panel View2D")

 Doing so shows all parameter fields of the module `View2D`.

 Search for the field *startSlice*.
 The field indicates which slice is currently shown in the viewer.
-If you scroll through the slices of an image the value of *startSlice* changes.
+If you scroll through the slices of an image, the value of *startSlice* changes.

 Now, double-click the module `SyncFloat` to open its panel.